pascalpepe/django-quickstart/README.rst

 * Storage and deployment of static files (assuming that static files are served from the same server as the site).
 * Enforced site-wide HTTPS in production environment.
-* **Sphinx** documentation initialized with a changelog file and using the theme sphinx-rtd-theme.
 * Code quality checks with **flake8**.
 * Automated testing with **tox**.
 * Continuous integration with **GitLab CI**.